-shaped peaks of Berry curvature located around the semi-Dirac points.
+bands are nearly degenerate and only weakly split by SOC, giving rise to small denominators in Eq.
+(5) and hence a large contribution to $\Omega(\mathbf{k})$ .
+The peaks show strong anisotropy, being much sharper along $\Gamma$ -M than along A-B. The 2D plot in Fig. 2(b) makes it clear that these avoided crossings give rise to four banana-shaped peaks of Berry curvature located around the semi-Dirac points.
 Note that $\Omega(\mathbf{k})$ is not an odd function along the A-B direction, in contrast with the prediction of Eq.
 (4).
 Since the four peaks are related by fourfold rotations, there is no cancellation among them; each contributes a Berry flux of $-\pi$ , so that the total Chern number is -2.
 The system is therefore a Chern insulator.
+However, it is different from the Chern-insulating phase found in TiO2/CrO2 heterostructures [15], which exhibits nearly isotropic Dirac cones instead of semi-Dirac cones.

-We also plot the intrinsic anomalous Hall conductivity [31] as a function of Fermi energy in Fig. 2(c).
+We also plot the intrinsic anomalous Hall conductivity [34] as a function of Fermi energy in Fig. 2(c).
 As expected from the nonzero Chern number, the anomalous Hall conductivity shows a quantized Hall plateau at $\sigma{xy} = -Ce^2/h$ when the Fermi level lies inside the bulk band gap.
-The width of the Hall plateau is about 2.5 meV, corresponding to the nontrivial bulk band gap.
-The anomalous Hall conductivity decreases rapidly to zero when the Fermi level is outside the band gap, as expected since only states near the nontrivial bulk band gap, which is opened by the weak SOC, contribute strongly to the Berry curvature [see Fig. 2(a,b)].
+The width of the

+Hall plateau is about 2.5 meV, corresponding to the nontrivial bulk band gap.
+The anomalous Hall conductivity decreases rapidly to zero when the Fermi level is outside the band gap, as expected since only states near the nontrivial bulk band gap, which is opened by the weak SOC, contribute strongly to the Berry curvature [see Figs. 2(a) and 2(b)].

 The existence of topologically protected chiral edge states is one of the most important consequences of the QAH state.
-To further reveal the nontrivial topological nature of the system, we calculate the edge states of a semi-infinite $(\text{TiO}2)5/(\text{VO}2)3$ system with its edge along the [11] direction.
-Because the existence of chiral edge states is completely determined by the bulk topology, here we build the tight-binding model with SOC based on firstprinciples MLWFs from the bulk, ignoring the effects of edge reconstruction.
-We apply an iterative method [32] to obtain the edge Green's function and the local density of states, which is directly related to the imaginary part of the Green's function.
-In Fig. 2(d) we can clearly see that two edges states is consistent with our calculated Chern number C = -2, confirming the nontrivial topological nature of this semi-Dirac system.
+To further reveal the nontrivial topological nature of the system, we calculate the edge states of a semi-infinite $(TiO_2)5/(VO_2)3$ system with its edge along the [11] direction.
+Because the existence of chiral edge states is completely determined by the bulk topology, here we build the tight-binding model with SOC based on first-principles MLWFs from the bulk, ignoring the effects of edge reconstruction.
+We apply an iterative method [35] to obtain the edge Green's function and the local density of states (LDOS), which is directly related to the imaginary part of the Green's function.
+In Fig. 2(d) we can clearly see that two edge states connect the valence and conduction bands.
+The appearance of two chiral edge states is consistent with our calculated Chern number C = -2, confirming the nontrivial topological nature of this semi-Dirac system.